rcl-vc/docs/issuer/credentials.md

 - Edit the default email if necessary and send the .PNG credential image as an attachment to the recipient

-# Download a Credential
+# Download and Send a Credential

 - On the ``Credential`` page, click the ``Download`` icon

 - Download and save the .PNG image file on your PC

-- You can manually send the file to the recipient via email or other means
+- If necessary, manually send the file to the recipient via email or other means

 # Credentials are transmitted as a JWT

-Credentials are transmitted in the QR code and .PNG image files are a [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
+Credentials transmitted in the QR code and .PNG image files are a [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
 The JWT is **encoded** in the QR code and **embedded** as **metadata** in the .PNG image file.

 A JWT is a compact, URL-safe string composed of three parts separated by dots (.):